 Hyperspectral Measurement TechnologyMarket-ready

 Already in use

 After years of intensive research and development work CHEGGY marks a breakthrough in hyperspectral measurement technology.
 This technology is currently the only method on the market that allows sex determination in the hatching egg on a scale that is suitable for the capacity of a modern hatchery.more information

-In the Raman spectroscopic method, the determination of sex takes place with the support of an optical measuring procedure on the fifth day of incubation.
+In the early spectroscopic method, the determination of sex takes place with the support of an optical measuring procedure on the fifth day of incubation.
 This technique is still under development.
-A prototype for a fully-automated spectroscopic sex determination in the egg is currently in the test phase under practical conditions.more information
+Currently, we are working together with the TU Dresden to transfer the technology from laboratory to practice.more information

 Stunning in compliance with animal welfare